ExtendRealityLtd/VRTK/DOCUMENTATION.md

 Transforms a game object into a door with an optional handle attached to an  optional frame.
 The direction can be freely set and also very reliably auto-detected.

 There are situations when it can be very hard to automatically calculate the correct axis and anchor values for the hinge joint.
-If you encounter such a situation simply add the hinge joint manually and set these two values.
+If this situation is encountered then simply add the hinge joint manually and set these two values.
 All the rest will still be handled by the script.

 The script will instantiate the required Rigidbodies, Interactable and HingeJoint components automatically in case they do not exist yet.
 Gizmos will indicate the direction.

 ### Inspector Parameters

   * **Direction:** The axis on which the door should open.
   * **Door:** The game object for the door.
 Can also be an empty parent or left empty if the script is put onto the actual door mesh.
 If no colliders exist yet a collider will tried to be automatically attached to all children that expose renderers.
   * **Handles:** The game object for the handles.
 Can also be an empty parent or left empty.
 If empty the door can only be moved using the rigidbody mode of the controller.
 If no collider exists yet a compound collider made up of all children will try to be calculated but this will fail if the door is rotated.
 In that case a manual collider will need to be assigned.
   * **Frame:** The game object for the frame to which the door is attached.
 Should only be set if the frame will move as well to ensure that the door moves along with the frame.